anywhere-fitness-2-sept20/back-end/README.md

 End point requires a username, password, and role. (same format as before)

 There are 4 clients to login with,
-ExistingClient1 - 4 //Currently case sensitive
+username: ExistingClient1 - 4 //Currently case sensitive
-ClientPass1 - 4
+password: ClientPass1 - 4

-There are 2 instructors to login with, ExistingInstructor1 - 2
+There are 2 instructors to login with,
+username: ExistingInstructor1 - 2
-instructorPass1 - 2
+password: instructorPass1 - 2

 I have added a few class types to choose from in the database.
-Zumba, Yoga, Meditation, and Boxingy
+Zumba, Yoga, Meditation, and Boxing